Percentage-How-to-Calculate/.github/profile/README.md

 <h1>How to Calculate Percentage: The Complete Beginner's Guide</h1>
+<h2># Click Here👉 <a href="https://percentageformula.net" target="_blank">ONLINE PERCENTAGE CALCULATOR📈</a></h2>

 Understanding how to calculate percentages is a fundamental math skill that applies to countless real-world situations, from calculating discounts during shopping to determining test scores and analyzing financial data.
-If you've ever wondered <a href="https://percentageformula.net" target="_blank">how percentages work</a>, you're in the right place.
+If you've ever wondered how percentages work, you're in the right place.
 This comprehensive guide will walk you through everything you need to know about the percentage formula and its applications.
 <h3>Master Percentage Calculations Today!</h3>
 Ready to become a percentage calculation expert?
 Visit <a href="https://percentageformula.net" target="_blank">PercentageFormula.net</a> for interactive tools, practice problems, and more detailed explanations to help you master this essential math skill.
 <h2>What is a Percentage?</h2>